mocar27/MIMUW/II semester/oop/Matrices/README.md

 This is one of two bigger projects I was told to do as a part of Object-oriented programming course.

-The program can perform matrix operations such as adding, subtraction, multiplying, division
+The program performs matrix operations such as adding, subtraction, multiplying, division

 on many types of matrices, provided the given data is correct and matrices are right sizes,